Reprint: Originally posted 2016

 There are customs we practice today for fun, frolic and perhaps a bit of mayhem that were very serious business to our ancestors.
 They did not have the luxury of the scientific explanations we have today.
 Ghosts, spirits, good and bad, vampires, witches and other ghoulish creatures were a very real belief in many cultures.
 The long dark cold days of winter struck fear into the hearts of many, and people took whatever precautions they could to protect themselves, their homes and their loved ones.

 The Celts celebrated Samhain, which we now call Halloween.
 I touched on this in an earlier article, “The origins of Trick or Treating.”

 A short recap, Samhain celebrated the end of long, warm summer days and signaled the coming of the dark, cold winter days ahead.
 It also marked the end of the old year and the beginning of the new.
 This night, they believed, the veil between the worlds was the thinnest and good and evil spirits would crossover to the mortal world.
 People would welcome the good spirits, who were their family members that had passed on and would ask for guidance and protection and divination.
 Keep in mind, to them it was not a tale or a spooky story.
 This was a firm system of daily belief.

-On the following day, the ashes from the sacred fire was spread over the fields for luck and to protect against any misfortune that would cause the next season’s crops to fail.
+On the following day, the ashes from the sacred fire were spread over the fields for luck and to protect against any misfortune that would cause the next season’s crops to fail.

 I appreciate you taking the time to read the snippets of history about Halloween.
 We practice many customs throughout the year without knowing why or where they originated.
 This is an ongoing series to bring you a bit of history on each holiday in hopes of entertaining as well as inspiring you to look deeper into your own roots and family customs.
 If you have ideas or questions, please do not hesitate to contact me. email@example.com